upkie/upkie/README.md

 Click on the robot in the simulator window to apply external forces and see how the robot reacts.

-## Creating your own agent
+## Creating your own behaviors

-Software for Upkies is packaged into an `upkie` library.
+Software for Upkies comes is packaged in an `upkie` Python library.
 You can install it:

 - From conda-forge: `conda install -c conda-forge upkie`
 - From PyPI: `pip install upkie`

-Your agent will interact with another process, called the *spine*, that will be either a simulation or your robot's actuators.
+When running on the real robot, your code will command the robot's actuators via another process called the *spine*.
+There are also simulation spines for testing before deploying to a robot.
 Let's start a Bullet simulation spine:

 <img src="https://raw.githubusercontent.com/upkie/upkie/refs/heads/main/docs/images/bullet-spine.png" height="100" align="right" />